lm3nitro/Projects/Network Traffic Analysis/RITA/RITA v5.md

 ## RITA

-After using zeek, I then imported the Zeek logs to Rita:
+After using Zeek, I then imported the Zeek logs to Rita:

 > [!TIP]
 > Getting help using Rita: